QuickBlox/ios-quickblox-sdk/README.md

 The QuickBlox iOS SDK includes several modules that provide different functionalities such as:

-Chat module: Provides APIs to implement one-to-one and group chat functionalities in your app.
+- [Chat module](https://docs.quickblox.com/docs/ios-chat): Provides APIs to implement one-to-one and group chat functionalities in your app.
-Video chat module: Provides APIs for video calling and conferencing features in your app.
+- [Video chat module](https://docs.quickblox.com/docs/ios-video-calling): Provides APIs for video calling and conferencing features in your app.
-Users module: Provides APIs for user management and authentication in your app.
+- [Users module](https://docs.quickblox.com/docs/ios-users): Provides APIs for user management and authentication in your app.
-Push notifications module: Provides APIs for integrating push notifications into your app.
+- [Push notifications module](https://docs.quickblox.com/docs/ios-push-notifications): Provides APIs for integrating push notifications into your app.

-The QuickBlox iOS SDK also includes sample projects and documentation to help you get started quickly.
+For detailed information, including step-by-step guides to get started quickly, please refer to the official [QuickBlox iOS SDK Quick Start Guide](https://docs.quickblox.com/docs/ios-quick-start).

-QuickBlox offers both a free and a paid plan with different pricing models, so you can choose the one that fits your needs.
+QuickBlox offers both a free and a paid plan with different [pricing](https://quickblox.com/pricing/) models, so you can choose the one that fits your needs.

-To start using the QuickBlox iOS SDK, you can download it from the [QuickBlox](https://quickblox.com) website and add it to your Xcode project.
-You can use [Swift Package Manager](https://www.swift.org/package-manager/) to install the SDK.

 # AI Features